 - Family: legume

-- Sowing time: mid-February through end June, August
+- Sowing time: mid-February to the end of June, and August

 - Sowing depth: 2 to 3 cm